High school (grades 9-12) · Houston, TX

 What is the racial and ethnic makeup of North Shore Senior High?

-The largest demographic group at North Shore Senior High is Hispanic or Latino at 72.3%.
-The school serves a diverse student body in HOUSTON, TX.
+The largest demographic group at North Shore Senior High is Hispanic or Latino at 72.3% of enrollment, in Houston, TX.

 What is the Resource Investment Index for North Shore Senior High?

-North Shore Senior High has a Resource Investment Index of 62/100 (C+) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+North Shore Senior High has a Resource Investment Index of 63/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page